captn3m0/codechef/_problems/medium/MAXGRID.md

 <b>Output:</b>
 <tt>6 2</tt>
 </pre>

-### Explanation
+<h3>Explanation</h3>

-In the given example, you can create a 2X2 sub-grid with top-left corner as (2,1) and bottom right corner as (3,2) with value 6.
-All other sub-grids have value lower than or equal to this sub-grid.
+<p>In the given example, you can create a 2X2 sub-grid with top-left corner as (2,1) and bottom right corner as (3,2) with value 6.
+All other sub-grids have value lower than or equal to this sub-grid.</p>